Universal uncertainty estimation for nuclear detector signals with neural networks and ensemble learning: Simulation Study

 \section{Simulation Study}

-In this section, we study the possibilities and advantages of neural networks and ensemble learning to characterize uncertainty of nuclear detector signals.
+In this section, we study the possibilities and advantages of neural networks and ensemble learning to characterize the measurement uncertainty of nuclear detector signals.
 This is done by comparing neural networks to nonlinear least squares curve fitting when the signals have a precise mathematical function.
 In certain conditions (uncorrelated noise), curve fitting gives the near-optimal estimation of uncertainty; in other conditions (correlated noise), curve fitting is sub-optimal and unable to estimate the uncertainty precisely.
-By observing the behaviors of neural networks and curve fitting in different conditions, we can gain understandings of the propose method both qualitatively and quantitatively.
+By observing the behaviors of neural networks and curve fitting in different conditions, we can gain both qualitative and quantitative understandings of the proposed method.

 We use the following CRRC waveform (generated by step function passing through a CRRC circuit) in the simulation study: